fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Additionally, C# will introduce the `class?` constraint.
 This syntax sugar will compile into the `class` constraint, but the class itself will be decorated with an attribute that tells consumers that the `'T` is a nullable reference type.
 This attribute will need to be respected by the F# compiler.

-### Interaction between older and newer projects

-#### New consuming old

-All reference types from older projects are assumed to be nullable until they are compiled with a newer F# compiler.
-That is, including a newer project into an older system should not "infect" those older projects.

-### Old consuming new

-All reference types consumped from a newer project are "normal" reference types as far as the older project is considered.
-Because the older version of the F# compiler does not respect the `[Nullable]` attribute, there is no difference from the view of that project.

 ### Type inference

 Nullability is propagated through type inference: